-Phoebe BRooks (Theater Creature)
+Phoebe Brooks (Theater Creature)

-"It's the best possible time to be alive, when almost everything you thought you knew is wrong."- Arcadia Tom Stoppard
+"It's the best possible time to be alive, when almost everything you thought you knew is wrong."- Arcadia

-Phoebe is an actor and director originally from Yonkers, NY.
-She's Programming Director for Spicy Witch Productions, a repertory company focused on improving gender parity in the theater, both onstage and off.
+Phoebe is an actor, director and educator originally from Yonkers, NY.
+She's Programming Director for Spicy Witch Productions, a repertory company focused on improving gender parity in the theater.
 For SWP she has directed Becky Shaw, The Country Wife, COULD THIS MEETING HAVE BEEN AN EMAIL and Mary Stuart.
-Her work has also been seen at Dixon Place, Fringe NYC, Drawing Room Brooklyn and the Horace Mann School (her alma mater).
-As an actor, she has performed with Exquisite Corpse, Pipeline Theatre Co., Cradle Theatre, Rebel Theater and Adirondack Shakespeare Company.
+Her work has also been seen at IATI, Dixon Place, Fringe NYC, Drawing Room Brooklyn and the Horace Mann School (her alma mater).
+As an actor, she has performed with Exquisite Corpse, Pipeline Nylon Fusion, Cradle Theatre, Rebel Theater, EMIT and Adirondack Shakespeare Company.